 Firstly, it is important to note that there is a difference between a tasteful pop of color versus a room full of clashing pieces.
 Many upscale hotel suites follow a very clear theme, and achieving the same visually appealing look at home requires a little bit of discipline.
 It’s important to stay true to personal preference, but insure that said preference is consistent throughout the entire room for a complete and wholesome result.

 Whether it’s minimalistic grey tones, radiant gold accents, or vibrant greens and blues, make sure that this is an obvious and deliberate choice as you decorate to avoid a whole whirlwind of jarring colors.
-If you’ve gone for a chic hollywood feel, grab a mirrored chest of drawers to finish it off.

 Never Enough Pillows

 One of the best and quickest ways to achieve your luxury hotel bedroom feel is by investing in pillows.
 Lots and lots of pillows.
 Buying several throw pillows of the same pattern, or of similar color schemes, they can give any room a very comfortable, laid-back atmosphere.
 Having an abundance of throw pillows does not necessarily equate to a large amount of clutter if you’re going for a more minimalistic luxury feel.
 If there is a uniform color palette, pillows can be the perfect accent to bringing the whole room together at a reasonably affordable price.

 Bright & Light